 The palm swiping method is not enabled by default.
 You need to enable it in Settings —Advanced features— Palm swipe to capture.

-Many owners complained the successful rate of the palm swipe method for taken screenshots on Galaxy phones.
+Many owners complained about the success rate of the palm swipe method for taken screenshots on Galaxy phones.

-When using this method to take a screenshot of Galaxy S9 and S9+, you palm needs to “slighty” touch the screen.
+When using this method to take a screenshot of Galaxy S9 and S9+, you palm needs to “slightly” touch the screen.